jmquigley/gadgets/docs/lib/textField/TextField.md

 control allows the user to add validation routines to the input control beyond the builtin routines.

-Validations are creation by creating an instance of the `Validator` class and implementing a validation funtion, failure message, and success message.
+Validations are used by creating an instance of the `Validator` class and implementing a validation funtion, failure message, and success message.

 Validation is NOT used by default.
 It must be declared with a prop named